Hand and Wrist Surgeries & Treatments

 Treatments & surgeries for hand and wrist conditions

-Recipients of a Top Doctors Awards in 2012 for hands and upper extremities, our talented surgeons are pillars in the orthopedic community.
+Recipients of a Top Doctors Award in 2020 for hands and upper extremities, our talented surgeons are pillars in the orthopedic community.
 Using better materials and designs, and pioneering new surgical techniques improves the quality of life for our patients.

 Nerves don't heal as well as other tissues, so surgery is most successful in the earlier stages of the condition before permanent nerve damage has occurred.
 If you think you may have this condition, you should schedule a consultation as soon as possible.

 "After searching for a good hand surgeon, we were referred to Alexander Orthopedic Associates, Dr. Penello in St. Petersburg.
 Our first appointment was very pleasant, on time, and everybody was very professional.
 Dr. Penello is a very knowledgeable and gentle surgeon.
 The surgery itself was without a doubt the best experience ever.
 No "open hand" surgery but the endoscopic surgery, minimal invasive procedure.
 After discharge, I had no pain at all.
 A small incision in the wrist was all it took.
 Now, not even 2 weeks later, I have just a tiny scar left that will disappear.
 I was back to work the next day.
 All in all an awesome experience and I highly recommend this office and Dr. Penello."